-FASH 283 Fashion Internship I (1 Hour)
+FASH 282 Fashion Internship (1 Hour)

-Upon successful completion of this course, the student should be able to apply classroom knowledge to an actual work situation.
-This course offers work experience under instructional supervision in an approved training situation designed to provide practical experience in the fashion industry.
-A minimum of 15 hours on-the-job training/wk.
+Upon successful completion of this course, the student should be able to apply classroom knowledge to an actual employment opportunity.
+This course offers work experience under instructional supervision and is designed to provide practical experience in the fashion industry.
+Successful completion of this course requires a minimum of 180 hours on-the-job training per semester.
+This is a repeatable course and may be taken more than once for credit.